amilkyboi/netnate/README.md

 - [x] Create an about page
 - [x] Fork a Hugo theme and implement upgrades
 - [x] Change to a custom color theme
+- [ ] Improve the dropdown table of contents feature by adding a scroll bar